Eat yourself super!

-1. Focus on Superfoods, which are: plant-based, nutrient-dense, calorie-sparse, health-empowering foods.
+- Focus on Superfoods: plant-based, nutrient-dense, calorie-sparse, health-empowering foods.

 Remember: food is what we put into our bodies to nourish, heal, and protect.
 Read labels and be critical!
 Think not only organic, but also local, seasonal, sustainable celebrations of Superfoods when making your selections.
 Yum!